crisk73/Ortho4XP_Italy_and_Alps/README.md

-Pre-built Ortho4XP v1.40 tiles for Italy and Alps to be used with Autoortho or X-Plane Map Enhancement.
+Pre-built Ortho4XP v1.40 basepack tiles for Italy and Alps to be used with Autoortho or X-Plane Map Enhancement.

 Usage: